0x1000000/ngSetState/NEW_README.md

 {"userName":"Bob"} =>
 {"userName":"Bob","greeting":"Hello, Bob!"}
 ```
-Let's add some indication of that the library is waiting:
+Let's add an indication that the library is waiting:

 ```ts
 ...